And I wanted to, I don't normally have a show for tonight.

 So I want to make sure I understand that.

-So are you saying that in the past combustion uh steam engine, internal combustion engine trains and uh that the telegraph was a big one for India, it's one one of the things that allowed it to unite as a country.
+So are you saying that in the past, combustion, steam engine, internal combustion engine trains and the telegraph was a big one for India?

-So you're sort of saying Western technology in the past, particularly the 19th century being uh taken over to India was a big plus.
+So you're sort of saying Western technology in the past, particularly the 19th century being taken over to India was a big plus.

-I think it was, yeah, I think it was.
+And I think it was.

 We can't even make us like us.

-I mean, it's always struck me as kind of funny that I mean, people in Washington Congress, they can't even fix Washington, but they expect to be able to fix Iraq.
+I mean, it's always struck me as kind of funny that, I mean, people in Washington Congress, they can't even fix Washington, but they expect to be able to fix Iraq.

-And it's like if you're so good at this, then how about you fix what you can literally see outside your window and not worry so much about what's on the other side of the world.
+And it's like, if you're so good at this, then how about you fix what you can literally see outside your window and not worry so much about what's on the other side of the world?

 Yeah, and it's interesting.

-I I kind of want to know what you think about this too, because this um spreading of Western technology, particularly in India, it seems to me that they've been given just enough rope to hang themselves with um in terms of this Western technology has allowed their population to grow to some degree because they've had access to Western wealth via the internet and electricity and things like that, and also by um immigration.
+I kind of want to know what you think about this too, because this spreading of Western technology, particularly in India, it seems to me that they've been given just enough rope to hang themselves with in terms of this Western technology has allowed their population to grow to some degree because they've had access to Western wealth via the internet and electricity and things like that, and also by immigration.

 Oh, yeah, for sure, for sure.